Swapnil-ingle/Swapnil-ingle.github.io/Scaling_Harder_Kulm.md

 There was not a single soul at the top, which made it even more special.
 This place is filled with tourists in summer btw.

 Ok, now it was time to address the elephant in the room.
-I knew the hiking down was going to be scarier, while climbing you don't look down at the valley, you are motivated, you have will-power, you are focused on the peak, the view it'll have and everything, but while descending it's the opposite, you don't have enough motivation, your will-power is all used up by the climb, you're leaving behind the hill-top, the gorgeous view, you're sort-of acknowledging the end of an experience, and you remember that there's going to be office tomorrow, Balls!
+I knew the hiking down was going to be scarier, while climbing you don't look down at the valley, you are motivated, you have will-power, you are focused on the peak, the view it'll have and everything, but while descending it's the opposite, you don't have enough motivation, your will-power is all used up by the climb, you're leaving behind the hill-top, the gorgeous view, you're sort-of acknowledging the end of an experience, you're heading back to your normal mundane life, and there's going to be office tomorrow, Balls!

 I cannot stress it enough how much I cursed myself for not bringing good trekking boots and trekking sticks.
 There was crystallized snow, water dripping from the side and mud, it was hell.
 I was slipping and balancing at all the crucial turns, at some points there was literally 3 feet of walking-ground and a smooth snow-white steep valley beside it and I could not step a firm foot.